JodyMurray/p4-plant-blog/README.md

 ### **Validator testing**

-- HTML files pass through the [W3C validator](https://validator.w3.org/)
+- The majority of HTML files pass through the [W3C validator](https://validator.w3.org/) without error.

     ![screenshot](media/w3c.png)

+- When testing the profile and edit profile HTML page through the validator, a 404 error came up.
+I pulled the text from github without the base.html and the error disappeared.

 - CSS files pass through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/)